 There is no one way to be a CEO.

-Since coming into my role, I’ve had the opportunity to meet a lot of other CEOs, and the one thing we all have in common is imposter syndrome.
+Since coming into my role, I’ve had the opportunity to meet a lot of other CEOs, and the one thing we all have in common is impostor syndrome.
 There’s a stereotype of what a CEO should be, and it’s that larger-than-life figure—but that’s just one version.
 The truth is, there’s no one “right” way to be a CEO.
 Some CEOs focus more on financial growth, others focus on company culture.
 Some CEOs are nurturing, others are challenging.
 I learned along the way that the most important thing is to honor my own truth as a CEO.
 For me, that means nurturing the heart and culture of this company and energizing people around ideas.
 I’m not the CEO who’s running executive meetings every week—and that’s OK.
 Everybody leads differently, and it’s important to be confident in my own unique abilities versus trying to be Howard Schultz (although I do admire the guy).

 It’s freeing to have clear and distinct vision, mission, and values.